Engagements shipped to production

 Five of the last twelve engagements.
 Each one is a real system running today, with measured outcomes.

-Yes—forty-seven times so far.
+Yes, forty-seven times so far.
 The trick is that we scope the smallest valuable thing in week one, then defer everything else to the runbook.
 We will turn down work that we can't scope into eight weeks.

 Less surface area, fewer migrations, lower bills.
-We integrate against the LLM API the same way we integrate against Postgres—it's a tool, not a platform.
+We integrate against the LLM API the same way we integrate against Postgres.
+It's a tool, not a platform.
 Our clients keep that bet for years.

 You own the code, the prompts, the evals, and the runbook on day one.
 There is no license, no lock-in, and no retainer that bills past cutover.